samjewell/google-codejam/README.md

 ## ToDo

+- [x] Start git
-- Start git.
-Commit to github.
+- [ ] Commit to github.
-- get lodash into the repo
+- [x] get lodash into the repo
+- [ ] understand why lodash not available in closure if not used in closure.
+Compare to developing in the browser, rather than in node.js
-- use babel for transpilation, with watcher (https://babeljs.io/docs/usage/cli/)
+- [ ] use babel for transpilation, with watcher (https://babeljs.io/docs/usage/cli/)
-- switch on linting - make this an example repo for all katas
+- [ ] switch on linting - make this an example repo for all katas